-Large companies and other institutions (universities, state governments, non-profits), are better managed than ever.
+Large organizations — corporations, universities, and public-sector agencies — are better managed than ever.
 Ironically, they are also less capable of dealing with important challenges.

-The truth of the matter is we need scaled organizations to thrive, as they can solve important problems that small businesses simply cannot.
+The reality is we need scaled organizations to thrive, as they can solve important problems that small businesses simply cannot.

 What the executive teams at these corporations must realize, then, is that successful innovation naturally emerges from deliberate inefficiency.